 3. Increase Revenue & ROI

 Most businesses agree that it costs 5x as much to attract a new customer as it does to retain a current one.
-In a climate where acquisition, manufacturing and shipping costs are rising, this statistic is more relevant than ever.
+In a climate where acquisition, manufacturing, and shipping costs are rising, this statistic is more relevant than ever.

 This is where the power of customer loyalty really starts to shine.

-Repeat customers who trust and are loyal to your brand are more likely to explore other ranges that they might not have previously considered, as well as ordering their favorite products in increasingly large quantities.
+Repeat customers who trust and are loyal to your brand are more likely to explore other product ranges that they might not have previously considered, as well as ordering their favorite products in increasingly large quantities.

 This has a substantial impact on Customer Lifetime Value.
 Research shows that customers with a loyal connection to a brand are worth 306% more across their lifetime than non-loyal customers who might return but are likely to purchase infrequently and in smaller quantities.

 Work on customer loyalty, and your audience won’t just keep coming back themselves — they’ll bring their friends and family with them, too.